omnistrate/omnistrate-blog/posts/2023-10-12-saas-capabilities-what-does-it-really-entail.md

 ---

 What does it really mean for software to be available as a service?
 Sure, there are plenty of dry definitions out there, but I think a lot of us like to adhere to the ideology of “I know it when I see it” even if we wouldn’t readily admit it.
 What I’d like to explore in this post is the makeup of what I personally would consider to be the table stakes features of a modern SaaS; and spend a bit of extra time going over the areas which you’re probably far more likely to gloss over.
-If you think I’ve missed anything, be sure to leave your thoughts in the comments below!

 ## Entity Management
 First and foremost, SaaS systems are entity managers.
 They have to keep track of a great deal of records, from user constructs to all the bits and pieces that go into your service offerings.